 After WWII, watchmakers continued to innovate and develop new technologies, leading to a post-war boom in the industry that saw watches become more accurate and reliable than ever before.
 But how did this come about?

-DIY kits began to be available for those wanting to make their own timepieces, allowing for more accessible creation of watches.
+DIY kits began to be available for those wanting to make their own timepieces, allowing for the more accessible creation of watches.
 Luxury brands also started popping up in larger numbers as production techniques improved.
 This allowed for more intricate design choices and greater precision when crafting watches.

 With these advancements, watchmaking shifted from an art form into a modern industry with new possibilities.
-Part of this was the invention of quartz watches, which had higher accuracy compared to mechanical counterparts.
+Part of this was the invention of quartz watches, which had higher accuracy compared to their mechanical counterparts.

 The Invention of the Quartz Watch

 You can thank the invention of quartz watches for making timepieces more reliable and accurate than ever before!
-In 1969, Japanese company Seiko released the Astron, a quartz watch featuring a wrist-worn design made with high tech materials.
+In 1969, Japanese company Seiko released the Astron, a quartz watch featuring a wrist-worn design made with high-tech materials.

 This was revolutionary, as it was the first commercially produced quartz watch in history – and it instantly gained worldwide attention due to its amazing accuracy.
 The Astron boasted an accuracy of 5 seconds per month (compared to 15 minutes per month for traditional mechanical watches) and its cost-effectiveness allowed it to soon become widely available.